Docs / Authentication

 var response = await asobi.Auth.OAuth("google", idToken);

-// session token stored internally
+// access token stored internally

 Where next?